Libertia are half hardy and hardy perennials.

-They have grass like leave and carry spiky stems that are topped by white flowers.
+They have grass like leaves.
+Libertia plants then produce spiky stems that are topped by white flowers.

 Flowering occurs in the Summer, once this has finished Libertia produces orange pods.